Domenso/DLC/README.md

 arduinoMovement file controls the arduino Servos

-game file is a unity world programmed in c# with prefabs downloaded online that sends the signals to the arduino to move the device depending on the object you grab in the unity world
+Scripts are c# scripts for a unity world with prefabs downloaded online that sends the signals to the arduino to move the device depending on the object you grab in the unity world